-The counseling faculty of the Department of Secondary Education and School Leadership meet review and evaluate the current counseling track program objectives within the context of data gathered from departmental instruments Counselor Education Benchmark (formerly known as Disposition Counselor Education Disposition) and site supervisor evaluations collected the previous academic year of 2021-2022.
-The counseling faculty based on the results of the review which included data from the CEBD, site supervisors' evaluations, and core faculty and non-core faculty input; the following recommendations were approved for programmatic changes to be initiated in the next academic year.
+The counseling faculty of the Department of Secondary Education and School Leadership meet to review and evaluate the current counseling track program objectives within the context of data gathered from departmental instruments (Counselor Education Benchmark, formerly known as Disposition Counselor Education Disposition), and site supervisor evaluations collected the previous academic year of 2021-2022.
+Based on the results of the review, which included data from site supervisors' evaluations, and core and non-core faculty input, the following recommendations were approved for programmatic changes to be initiated in the next academic year.